golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

     ```

     This represents everything that's already been set up for you for this
-    particular development board, from peripheral address, to pin muxes, to
+    particular development board, from peripheral addresses, to pin muxes, to
     Kconfig symbols that enable necessary libraries.

 2. Browse the `nrf9160dk_nrf9160_common.dts` file